Consider the Comparison

 In most circumstances, the prices above will cover everything.
 There’s a few additional details for POD users to be aware of – such as getting a refund for returning a vehicle early, or the fees for speeding offences or parking fines.

-Additional Fees and Refunds | ||
+| Additional Fees and Refunds | ||

-Rate for taking the car up to a maximum of 20 minutes earlier than booked time, if it’s available (see 11.1 in terms and conditions). | 10.4p per minute (£6.25 hourly rate) | |
+| Rate for taking the car up to a maximum of 20 minutes earlier than booked time, if it’s available (see 11.1 in terms and conditions). | 9.6p per minute (i.e. normal £5.75 hourly rate) | |

-Rate of refund for returning a vehicle early (see 12.2 in terms and conditions). | 10.4p per minute (£6.25 hourly rate) | |
+| Rate of refund for returning a vehicle early (see 12.2 in terms and conditions). | Effectively the normal £5.75 hourly rate.
+(Costs are generated after the booking, not before, so rather than refunding, we simply never charge this amount.) | |

-Rate for amending or cancelling a booking (see 10.2 in terms and conditions). | No charge* | |
+| Rate for amending or cancelling a booking (see 10.2 in terms and conditions), except bookings of more than 3 days **. | No charge, this is free except for hires of more than 3 days * | |

-Administrative fee for dealing with speeding offences, parking fines, unpaid tolls, etc (see 15.1 in terms and conditions). | £25 | |
+| Administrative fee for dealing with speeding offences, parking fines, unpaid tolls, etc (see 15.1 in terms and conditions). | £25 | |

-Charge for leaving the car dirty/not in a fit state for use, including having smoked or vaped in the car (see 15.1 in terms and conditions). | £50 | |
+| Deep-cleaning charge for leaving the car dirty/not in a fit state for use, including having smoked or vaped in the car, or carried a pet in an allergy-safe pet-free car, other than in an emergency (see 15.1 in terms and conditions). | £50 | |

-Administrative fee for non-payment of all or part of your monthly bill (see 9.2 in terms and conditions). | £50 for each attempt to contact (excluding the first attempt) | |
+| Administrative fee for non-payment of all or part of your monthly bill (see 9.2 in terms and conditions). | £50 for each attempt to contact (excluding the first attempt or where non-payment was a technical fault from our system) | |

-Any damage caused where the user has not acted in compliance with POD’s insurance or caused through negligence (see 7 in terms and conditions) | The full cost of any damages plus a £50 admin fee |
+| Any damage caused where the user has not acted in compliance with POD’s insurance or caused through negligence (see 7 in terms and conditions). | The full cost of any damages plus a £50 admin fee | |

-*This will be monitored.
+* This will be monitored.
 If a user is found to be cancelling or shortening a large number of bookings, they may be asked to cover costs at POD’s discretion.

 Examples of Savings